DISCLAIMER: The following is provided for informational purposes only and is not to be considered a legal copy.

 (h) "Assessment" means such amounts as are required by the Association for payment of the expenses of owning, managing and maintaining the Common Properties and levied against the Owners by the Association in accordance herewith.

 (i) "Living Unit" shall mean and refer to any portion of a building situated upon The Properties designed and intended for use and occupancy as a residence by a single family.

 (j) "Owner" shall mean and refer to the record owners, whether one or more persons or entities, of the fee simple title to any Lot situation within The Properties but shall not mean or refer to any mortgagee or secured creditor unless and until such mortgagee or secured creditor has acquired title pursuant to foreclosure or any proceeding in lieu of foreclosure.

-(k) "Member" shall mean and refer to all those Owners who are members of the Fox Run Homeowners Association as hereinafter provided.
+(k) "Member" shall mean and refer to all those Owners and others who are members of the Fox Run Homeowners Association.

 (l) "Traditional Architecture" as used herein shall be defined as residential architecture categorized as Williamsburg, Cape Cod, American Colonial, Georgian, French Provincial, English Tudor, Gothic, and all other Traditional Single Family Residential Architecture common in the United States and not typically referred to as Contemporary.

 (m) "Director" shall mean and refer to a Director of or Member of the Board of Directors of Fox Run Homeowners Association, Inc.

 (n) "Board of Directors" shall mean and refer to the Board of Directors of Fox Run Homeowners Association, Inc.